 Further, the Company entered into a credit agreement with VillageMD pursuant to which the Company provided VillageMD senior secured credit facilities in the aggregate amount of \$2.25 billion, consisting of (i) a senior secured term loan facility in an aggregate original principal amount of \$1.75 billion to support the acquisition of Summit; and (ii) a senior secured revolving credit facility in an aggregate original committed amount of \$500 million available for general corporate purposes.
 In connection with the issuance of the senior secured credit facilities, the Company received a \$220 million credit for certain fees payable by VillageMD in the form of preferred units of VillageMD.
-The intercompany senior secured credit facilities will eliminate in consolidation.
+The intercompany facilities eliminate in consolidation.

 The Company accounted for this acquisition as a business combination resulting in consolidation of Summit within the U.S. Healthcare segment in its financial statements.
-As of February 28, 2023, the Company had not completed the analysis to assign fair values to all tangible and intangible assets acquired and liabilities assumed.
+As of May 31, 2023, the Company had not completed the analysis to assign fair values to all tangible and intangible assets acquired and liabilities assumed.
 As such, the preliminary purchase price allocation will be subject to further refinement and may change.
-These changes may relate to finalization of the fair value of the purchase consideration and the allocation of purchase consideration to all tangible and intangible assets acquired and identified and liabilities assumed.
+These changes may relate to finalization of the fair value of the purchase consideration and the allocation of purchase consideration to all tangible and intangible assets acquired and liabilities assumed.
+In the three months ended May 31, 2023, the Company recorded certain measurement period adjustments, based on additional information, primarily to certain assets and liabilities, resulting in a decrease to goodwill of \$71 million.